wrenchonline/auto_game/README.md

 ### How About use of tools and learn touchsprite syntax?
 Answer: The use of tools and learn touchsprite syntax.You need to be very good in Chinese to read the instructions on the website: [https://helpdoc.touchsprite.com/dev_docs/598.html](https://helpdoc.touchsprite.com/dev_docs/598.html).
 Those tools were developed on Windows, so the experience on Linux was poor.
-At present, I can use Wine to successfully run the touchsprite ColorTools, but the Word Finding Tool cannot run successfully.
+At present, I can use Wine to successfully run the touchsprite ColorTools, but the OCRTEXT Tool cannot run successfully.
 At present, there is no convenient solution.
 I am waiting for the secondary development of new tools when I am free.
 If you're interested in wasting your time here, please contact me about your assistives development project, or give me a cup of coffee to keep me motivated.